Tendinopathy: Other injections

 There is insufficient evidence on the routine use of injection therapies (autologous blood, platelet-rich plasma, deproteinised haemodialysate, aprotinin, polysulphated glycosaminoglycan, skin derived fibroblasts etc.) for treating Achilles tendinopathy.
 As of 2014 there was insufficient evidence to support the use of platelet-rich therapies for treating musculoskeletal soft tissue injuries such as ligament, muscle and tendon tears and tendinopathies.

 Prognosis

-Initial recovery is usually within two to three months, and full recovery usually within three to six months.
-About 80% of people will fully recover within 12 months.
+Initial recovery from overuse tendinosis is usually within two to three months, and 80% will recover fully within three to six months.

 Epidemiology

 Tendon injury and resulting tendinopathy are responsible for up to 30% of consultations to sports doctors and other musculoskeletal health providers.
 Tendinopathy is most often seen in tendons of athletes either before or after an injury but is becoming more common in non-athletes and sedentary populations.
 For example, the majority of patients with Achilles tendinopathy in a general population-based study did not associate their condition with a sporting activity.
 In another study the population incidence of Achilles tendinopathy increased sixfold from 1979–1986 to 1987–1994.
 The incidence of rotator cuff tendinopathy ranges from 0.3% to 5.5% and annual prevalence from 0.5% to 7.4%.